As a smart shopper, you probably spend a lot of time searching for the best deals. However, some of those great finds aren’t really all that terrific.

-In addition to e-books, your local library likely has at least a couple of shelves of DVDs and Blu-rays just waiting to be picked up for family movie night.
-If your library doesn't have the title you want on the shelf, it may be able to request the movie from another library system.
+In addition to e-books, your local library likely has at least a few shelves of DVDs and Blu-rays just waiting to be picked up for family movie night.
+If your library doesn’t have the title you want on the shelf, it may be able to request the movie from another library system.

 3. Magazine subscriptions

 While we’re discussing the great things you can get at the library, let’s not forget magazines.

 How many times do you spend 15 minutes flipping through a magazine and then toss it into the recycling bin?

 Sure, you might use a cooking or woodworking magazine again and again.
 But are you really going to look at celebrity wedding photos more than once?
 Get those kind of quick reads from the library.

 There is a secret behind bottled water: Although companies promote it as crisp, pure spring water, it’s often just water that comes out of the ground — much like the water that pours from your faucet.

 Unless you live in an area with known contamination, there’s no guarantee the bottled water you pay for at the store is any better than the water coming out of your own tap.
 If you’re concerned about the quality or taste of your tap water, buy a faucet filter or filtered pitcher.
 And buy a refillable bottle to chill and carry your own “free” water with you.

 Brand-name drugs are big business, and pharmaceutical companies spend a lot of money trying to convince you to buy items with their name on the label.

 Instead of jumping on the brand-name bandwagon, consider buying a generic instead.
 Generics are held to the same standard as the brand names and can save you a bundle.
 Some health insurance plans now also have higher co-pays for brand names.